 Fogo de Chao

 Carnivores will be in heaven at Fogo de Chao, Washington DC's top Brazilian restaurant.
-Skewers of meat are paraded around as you eat all you can stand and the churrascarias beef is something special.
+Skewers of meat are paraded around as you eat the signature churrascarias beef.
+The name means 'Fire of Ground', and refers to the gaucho method of roasting meat.
 Vegetarians will have to content themselves with the salad bar and vegetable sides.

 Address: 1101 Pennsylvania Ave NW